 For many reasons, you may have to pay more for insurance.
 When a home is vacant, it becomes more vulnerable.
 Homes that are inhabited and cared for even deteriorate eventually; think then about an empty home where no one is available to detect problems and have them repaired before they escalate to a more damaging situation.

-How long the property has been left unoccupied influences the premium.
+How long the property has been left Unoccupied Property influences the premium.
 Suppose after five years, and property is empty.
-The inside insurance introduces coverage limits to, perhaps, only earthquakes, explosions, fire or any other possibly disastrous incident.
+The inside insurance introduces coverage limits to, perhaps, only earthquakes, explosions, fire, or any other possibly disastrous incident.

 The location of the property also matters.
 If the estate sits in a high-crime region, it increases the risk of vandalism and theft.
 Since no in-house eyes are available, criminals can comfortably ransack the entire home at any time.
 An insurance company puts this into consideration in its policy.